UNSW-Bioinformatics/website/content/_index.md

 ---
 # Leave the homepage title empty to use the site title
-title: Bioinformatics and Computational Biology
+title: UNSW Bioinformatics and Computational Biology
 date: 2023-02-08
 type: landing